 In Traditional Chinese Medicine (TCM), chicory are plants that belong to the 'Herbs that relieve Food Stagnation' category.
 These herbs typically possess digestive and Food moving properties as they relate to the Stomach and Spleen.
 Some of these herbs are high in digestive enzymes and have varying specific abilities to help with the digestion of food.

 Chicory also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like chicory tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like chicory tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such chicory are thought to target the Bladder, the Spleen and the Liver.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
-The Spleen on the other hand assists with digestion, blood coagulation and fluid metabolism in the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 In a study on rats, hepatic glucose-6-phosphatase activity (Glc-6-Pase) was markedly reduced by an ethanolic extract of Cichorium intybus (CIE) when compared to the control group.
 The reduction in the hepatic Glc-6-Pase activity could decrease hepatic glucose production, which in turn results in lower concentration of blood glucose in CIE-treated diabetic rats.
 In conclusion, Cichorium intybus could ameliorate diabetic state.1